Table of contents

 infinite, the contents of xpt1 and xpt2 are

-be non-zero and the constant must be non-negative.
+vector must be non-zero and the constant must be non-negative.

 2) If the input ellipse has non-orthogonal axes, the error

-SPICE(INVALIDELLIPSE) will be signaled.
+SPICE(INVALIDELLIPSE) is signaled.

 3) The input ellipse is allowed to be a line segment or a point;

 these cases are not considered to be errors.
 If the ellipse